ApiValley/ApiFlows-Docs/Concepts.md

 ### <span style="color:green">To decrease workload</span>
  ApiFlows brings a way to eject **injector message** from the ApiFlows messaging service network.
 Each **injector message** has a unique key, which corresponds to a **shared context** ( see Context Sharing).
 When a wire-in node receives an **injector message** it reads the **shared context** corresponding to the key.
 A shared context has a property named **state**.
 If **state** is **STOPPED**, wire-in node does not transmit injector message to the downstream node in the program.
-The immediate effect is to exclude the injector message from the circuit and as a consequence decrease the global workload.
+The immediate effect is to eliminate the injector message from the circuit and as a consequence decrease the global workload.

+If the global workload becomes sustainable by a unique Node-RED instance, ApiFlows stop gracefully one Node-RED instance.
+The stopped Node-RED instance, is first denied the possibility of receiving injector messages.
+A gracefull period is then let to the stopped Node-RED instance (before being killed), to transmit all previous received message through its wire-out nodes.
+At the end of the gracefull period, none of the looping injector message is lost.
+The workload remain the same, but is handled by a unique Node-RED instance.

 [Back to top](#apiflows-concepts)

 ## Context sharing

+As explained in preceding chapters, ApiFlows is capable of sharing equally the workload accross an elastic group of Node-RED instances executing the same program.
+To do that, it balances ingress messages and injector messages accross the Node-RED instances.
+Nothing allows to know in advance, which Node-RED instance, will handle which message.
+It can be a problem, if the message is associated with a context.

+It's the reason why ApiFlows comes with a shared context service.
+Shared context service is a way to centralize the management of contexts.
+Contexts are no more stored locally in each Node-RED instance.
+They are shared.
+Each ApiFlows user has his own dedicated  Shared Context service, shared by all the Node-RED instances of all [flows](#what-is-a-apiflows-flow), he created.

+A context is addressed by a unique key.
+It contains a json value, made of two properties :
+* state : string value.
+Only "STOPPED" value is meaningfull for wire-in node ( see bellow)
+* context : opaque json structure which has no direct meaning for ApiFlows

+There are three ways to consume Shared Context service :

+* APiFlows API and CLI enables all CRUD operations .It's the only way to create shared contexts.
+* wire-in ApiFlows node-RED node : As explained in preceding chapter, an **injector message** has a unique key, which must corresponds to a **shared context** .
+When a wire-in node receives an **injector message**, it reads the **shared context** corresponding to the key.
+If the shared context does not exist or is in STOPPED state, wire-in node does not transmit the message to its downstream node. , Else, it adds two parameters to the message , zm_context and zm_state respectively being the context, and  state parameter  of the context object.
+It then transmit the augmented message to it downstream node.
+* Context ApiFlows node-RED node : ApiFlows brings an additional Node-RED node , named **Context** to read, and modify a shared context, from a Node-RED program.

 [Back to top](#apiflows-concepts)